 As Vice President, Art has administrative oversight for functional areas and services that include: Athletics & Recreation, Starr Career Development Center, Counseling Center, Early Learning Center, Health Services, New Student & Family Programs, Housing & Residence Life, Student Disability Services, Student Life, and Veteran Student Services.
 In his role as Dean of Students, he oversees the Campus Intervention Team (CIT), community standards, and academic integrity.

 A servant leader with 25+ years of experience in public higher education serving diverse student communities, Art underwent specialized management training in leading transformation and change through the Management & Leadership in Education (MLE) program at Harvard University; he completed PhD coursework in Conflict Analysis & Resolution at GMU, earned MEd and BS degrees from GSU, and received an AAS from the Barbados Community College.

-Recognized several times for his advocacy, service, and expertise in enhancing the student experience and promoting inclusive excellence, Art is actively engaged in a number of national organizations including NASPA – Student Affairs Administrators in Higher Education and ACPA – College Student Educators International, and he recently concluded a three-year term on the National Advisory Council of NCORE – National Conference on Race & Ethnicity in American Higher Education.
-He has presented at numerous international, national, and regional conventions on a variety of topics that examine emerging trends in higher education, with particular emphasis on social justice issues impacting college access and success of first-generation college students and those from under-represented groups.
+Recognized for his advocacy, service, and expertise in enhancing the student experience, promoting inclusive excellence, and supporting student success, Art is actively engaged in a number of national organizations including NASPA – Student Affairs Administrators in Higher Education, ACPA – College Student Educators International, and the American Association of Blacks in Higher Education (AABHE).
+In 2017, he concluded a three-year term on the National Advisory Council of NCORE – National Conference on Race & Ethnicity in American Higher Education.
+Art has presented at numerous international, national, and regional conventions on a variety of topics that examine emerging trends in higher education, with particular emphasis on social justice issues impacting college access and success of first-generation college students and those from under-represented groups.